Edith-xx/Channel-Robust-UAV-RFFI/README.md

 ## Acknowledgements

-We thank the authors of DroneRFb-DIR for releasing the UAV RF signal dataset.
-We also acknowledge the open-source PyTorch ecosystem and the related channel-robust RFFI studies used as comparison methods in the manuscript.
+We gratefully acknowledge the authors of DroneRFb-DIR for releasing the UAV RF signal dataset.

 ## Contact

 For questions about the manuscript or code, please contact:

 - Zhenxin Cai: `652022230002@smail.nju.edu.cn`
-- Yu Wang: `yuwang@njupt.edu.cn`
-- Jin Sha: `shajin@nju.edu.cn`